IlgamGabdullin/acceleromate/README.md

 # Acceleromate
 by Ilgam Gabdullin

-### Why
+### What
 Experimental (!) project for fooling around with sockets, device orientation events and canvas (may be switched to svg by now, may be other technologies are here too);
+Open the app on mobile and desktop (direct your phone into desktop under 90 degrees!) - you are going to see blue dot following your phone direction

 ### How
-` npm start`  - builds front stuff, puts it to ` /build ` folder and starts express server to serve api and front ` npm run build ` - just builds front
+` npm start`  - starts express server to serve api and front ` npm run build ` - just builds front
-` npm run dev ` - runs webpack-dev-server for getting pleasure (in other words - developing)
+` npm run dev ` - runs webpack-dev-server for getting pleasure (or developing - same)

+### Where
+You can clone and play with app on local, or this app alse lives on heroku severs https://acceleromate.herokuapp.com/

 ### Awesome
 I know